gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 ---

-## V. The Investigations — The Second Philosophy
+## V. The Investigations: The Second Philosophy

 The **Philosophical Investigations**
 is nothing like the Tractatus.

 No numbered propositions.
 No systematic structure.
-A series of remarks —
+A series of remarks,
-some short, some extended —
+some short, some extended,
 circling around problems,
 approaching them from different angles, never quite arriving.